-Rather than reinventing the wheel, Verifiable initially started working with existing standard Blockcerts coupled with the Ethereum blockchain to build their credentialing solution.
-However, the Verifiable team found a number of gaps in these toolsets that made them challenging and inefficient to work with.
+Prior to working with Dock, this healthcare company was attempting to build a credentialing solution with the existing standard Blockcerts coupled with the Ethereum blockchain.
+However, the team found a number of gaps in these toolsets that made them challenging and inefficient to work with.

 Having the issuer host their own profile and revocation list also leads to a fragile revocation process.
 In this environment, should an issuer require to revoke a credential they would simply be required to add a credential ID to the revocation list JSON file.
 In both cases, the webserver is a single point of weakness.
 More robust solutions would require issuers to utilise more secure cryptographic methods in using their private key to revoke credentials.